 A classless CSS library that's modern, lightweight, and easy to modify so you can start your projects on a solid foundation.
 It does a bit more than a reset, but not so much as a framework. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.

 Demo GitHub NPM

 bedrocss as an NPM dependency.

 npm install bedrocss

 Headings have a fluid font size that adjusts to screen sizes.
-Helper classes (
+Here are the only helper classes (

-.h1, .h2, .h3, .h4, .h5, .h6) let you use the right semantic tag while styling like a different heading.
-Every element has a more comforable
+.h1, .h2, .h3, .h4, .h5, .h6) so you can use the correct semantic HTML tag but style it like a different heading.
+Every element also has a

 By default, when you import the library, you get everything.
 However, it's made up of a collection of files which you can pick out as you like.
 For example, to explicitly import all components, you could do: